Recycled Crushed Aggregate

 GTHA Aggregate Deficit

-Rubble from roads and structures is diverted from landfills and delivered to the recycling plant via dump trucks.
+Rubble from roads and structures is diverted from landfills and delivered to a near-by recycling plant via dump trucks.
 The trucks’ contents are visually inspected at the entrance for the presence of organics, wood, rebar, plastics, significant amount of asphalt and other deleterious materials, as outlined in the OPSS1010.

 Upon approval, trucks proceed to an off-loading (dumping) location.
 The stockpiled rubble material is then placed into a two-stage crusher by a wheel loader.
 The crusher reduces the size of the rubble pieces to smaller sizes at stage one and to stage two crushing via a conveyor belt.